-Cryptococcosis predominantly occurs in immunocompromised patients but can also be seen in the normal host.
+Cryptococcosis predominantly occurs in immunocompromised patients but can also be seen in immunocompetent hosts, particularly, those exposed to avian (e.g. pigeon) droppings.
 The spectrum of pulmonary cryptococcosis depends on the host's defenses.

-In an immunocompetent host the pulmonary infections normally are asymptomatic, different from the immunocompromised patient, in which cryptococcal infections often cause symptomatic infection, often disseminate to the central nervous system, skin, and bones 1:
+In the immunocompetent host the pulmonary infections normally are asymptomatic, in contradistinction to the immunocompromised patient, in whom cryptococcal infection is most often symptomatic, and commonly disseminates to the central nervous system, skin, and bones 1.

-- symptoms range from mild cough and low-grade fever to acute presentation with high fever and severe shortness of breath 1
+Symptoms range from a mild cough and low-grade fever to acute presentation with high fever and severe shortness of breath.

-Serum cryptococcal antigen (sCRAG) is helpful in diagnosis and follow-up.
+Serum cryptococcal antigen (sCRAG) levels are helpful in diagnosis and follow-up.